nhn/tui.grid/docs/custom-renderer.md

 });
 ```

-## Example Page
+## Example

-You can see the example which uses various input types [here](https://nhn.github.io/tui.grid/latest/tutorial-example05-custom-renderer).
+You can see the example which uses various input types [here](https://nhn.github.io/tui.grid/latest/tutorial-example04-custom-renderer).